 Based on our current and projected method of operation, and on opinion of counsel, we do not believe that we were a PFIC for our 2006 or 2007 taxable years nor do we expect to become a PFIC with respect to any other taxable year.
-We have received an opinion from our counsel, Cravath, Swaine & Moore LLP dated August 29, 2008 that (1) the income we receive from time chartering activities and assets engaged in generating such income should not be treated as passive income or assets, respectively, and (2) so long as our income from time charters exceeds 25% of our gross income for each taxable year after our initial taxable year after our initial taxable year, we should not be a PFIC.
+We have received an opinion from our counsel, Cravath, Swaine & Moore LLP dated August 29, 2008 that (1) the income we receive from time chartering activities and assets engaged in generating such income should not be treated as passive income or assets, respectively, and (2) so long as our income from time charters exceeds 25% of our gross income for each taxable year after our initial taxable year and assets engaged in time charters exceed 50% of the average value of our assets for each taxable year after our initial taxable year, we should not be a PFIC.
 This opinion is based on representations and projections provided by us regarding our assets, income and charters to our counsel, and its validity is conditioned on the accuracy of such representations and projections.
 At the time of this prospectus, 12 out of the 18 vessels in our fleet are engaged in time chartering activities and we intend to treat our income from those activities as non-passive income, and the vessels engaged in those activities as non-passive assets, for PFIC purposes.
 However, no assurance can be given that the Internal Revenue Service (the "IRS") will accept this position.
 The remainder of our fleet is engaged in activities that may be characterized as passive for PFIC purposes and the income from that portion of our fleet may be treated as passive income for PFIC purposes.
-See "Material U.S. Federal Income Tax Consequences-PFIC Status and Significant Tax Consequences".
+See "Material U.S. Federal Income Tax Considerations-U.S. Federal Income Taxation of U.S. holders PFIC Status and Significant Tax Consequences".